siusoon/VocableCode/workshop/ReadMe.md

     git diff    //see the difference
     git add *   //staging everything -> then commit -> then push
     ```
-## Activity A - Reading and Decoding Code and Logics <a name="exerciseA"></a>
+## Activity A - Decoding, Reading and Interpreting Code and Logics <a name="exerciseA"></a>
 - [Vocable Code](https://github.com/siusoon/VocableCode)
-- Identify the possible logics and effects based on what you see and what you hear
+- Mini exA1: Identify the possible logics and effects based on what you see and what you hear
   - Visual
   - Sound
   - Process/Sequence
   - Changes over time
-- Reading code and Wild Guess: Mapping the identifiable items
+- Mini ExA2: Reading code and Wild Guess: Mapping the identifiable items

 ## The basic of coding <a name="basics"></a>